Security Basics: 101

 Protecting your password

-Protecting your account username and passphrase is fundamental to proper security practices.
+Protecting your passphrases and passwords is fundamental to protecting your online information and accounts.
 This is especially true of your CalNet credentials, which provide access to a wide array of online services for students, faculty, and staff.

 Learn about the risks of stolen account credentials, how credentials are commonly stolen, and what you can do to protect your account information: